-The applicants request a critical area variance from the prohibition of § 71.8.3.b. of the St. Mary's Zoning Ordinance against development activities in the buffer to construct two decks and a basement entryway as shown on the site plan admitted into evidence at the hearing as Exhibit 2 of Attachment 3.
+The applicants request a critical area variance from the prohibition of § 71.8.3.b. of the St. Mary's Zoning Ordinance against development activities in the buffer to construct an addition to a home and expand a deck as shown on the site plan admitted into evidence at the hearing as Exhibit 2 of Attachment 3.